 Our vision is of a society where all are included and all, no matter how disadvantaged, can make a contribution.
 Catching Lives works towards ending the harm caused to individuals, families and the community, by homelessness, rough sleeping and insecure housing.
 We do this by offering immediate respite at our project in Canterbury: the Canterbury Open Centre.
 In addition to this, we work with our clients to help them to tackle any issues that they may have, get access to suitable accommodation and find the motivation to take steps towards personal recovery and independent living.

-- Postal Address (essential for claiming benefits, looking for work, or registering with a GP).
+- Use of centre as a Postal Address (essential for claiming benefits, looking for work, or registering with a GP).

 - Mental Health Outreach Service (2 onsite workers who can support clients)